 What soil should I use when I propagate my Spider Plant?

-When propagating Spider Plants, always use a high-quality potting mix to make sure your plants get the right amount and mix of nutrients.
+Always use a high-quality potting mix to make sure your plants get the right amount and mix of nutrients.

 Should I use a rooting gel or powder when propagating?